 - Improving the provision of data and creating powerful and sustainable data infrastructures.
 This concerns data from health, public procurement, integrity and corruption prevention, mobility and the economy, for example.
 In addition to this, the provision of unified and standardised IT support is planned for the administration and publication of open data from the Federal Administration.

 - Enhancing the innovative and responsible use of data.
 This concerns the further development of specialist portals and data visualisation platforms, for example.

 - Developing data competency and establishing a data culture.
 In order to boost data competence, the Open Data Competence Centre within the Federal Office of Administration will work with the Federal Academy of Public Administration to develop a diverse professional development package and create a catalogue of open data topics within federal administration.

-The Federal Government Data Strategy forms a generic framework for the Federal Government's activities around data policy.
+The forms a generic framework for the Federal Government's activities around data policy.
 As this already includes open data, it is a key foundation for the new Open Data Strategy.
 The Open Data Strategy also gives consideration to the Federal Government's aims in its artificial intelligence strategy (expanding the availability of administration data for AI); the implementation strategy for digital transformation (establishing open data as a key digital resource); and the continuation of the national E-Government Strategy (technological developments as a powerful influence on the future of administration).